elastx/elx-docs/content/en/docs/openstack-iaas/guides/application_credentials.md

 +--------------+----------------------------------------------------------------------------------------+
 ```

-> **Beware:** You will not be able to view the secreat again after creation, in case you forget the secret you need to remove and create a new pair of application credentials.
+> **Beware:** You will not be able to view the secret again after creation.
+In case you forget the secret you will need to delete and create a new pair of application credentials.

 ### Available groups

-Below you will find a table with avaible groups and what they mean.
+Below you will find a table with available groups and what they mean.

 | Group name | Description |
 |---|---|